sbmlteam/sbmlteam.github.io/site/content/documents/specifications/sbml-level-3/_index.md

 This page lists the accumulated Versions (and Releases within Versions) of the SBML Level&nbsp;3 Core specification and Level&nbsp;3 package specifications.

 {{% notice type="warning" %}}
-Although [RELAX NG](https://en.wikipedia.org/wiki/RELAX_NG) Schemas are available for SBML Level&nbsp;3, <strong>the schemas only capture the basic syntax</strong> of the format.
-Semantics and correct usage are <strong>not</strong> captured by the schemas and can only be understood by reading the specification documents.
+Although [RELAX NG](https://en.wikipedia.org/wiki/RELAX_NG) Schemas are available for SBML Level&nbsp;3, **the schemas only capture the basic syntax** of the format.
+Semantics and correct usage are **not** captured by the schemas and can only be understood by reading the specification documents.
 {{% /notice %}}